For more information on the Cork Sports Partnerships – Healthy Food Made Easy Click HERE

-All weeks include a theory section and a cookery demo/cook along section.
-Each session is 2½ hours long.
+This course includes a theory section and a cookery demonstration section.
+Each session is approximately 2 hours long.

-Cork Sports Partnership through the WellComm Active Initiative are now taking applications from community groups and community members to join our ‘Healthy Food Made Easy’ programmes.
+Cork Sports Partnership through the WellComm Active Initiative are now taking applications from community groups and community members across Cork to join our ‘Healthy Food Made Easy’ programmes.
 The programme is also being rolled out as part of the Sláintecare Healthy Communities Initiative in North Cork City.

 The aim of the programme is to improve the nutritional knowledge and eating habits of participants which in turn can ultimately help reduce diet related chronic conditions such as cardiovascular disease, obesity, diabetes and cancer.

 Who can take part in this programme?